drew-sarette/ds-studio/src/lessons/studio-policies.md

 * Instrument rental: Rental is probably the easiest solution for a growing student who will need several different violins of different sizes before getting a permanent instrument.
 Contact me for a referral to a reputable shop.
 * Instrument purchase: Please do not buy an instrument for your student without bringing it to me to check the fit and quality of the instrument.
 Please do not buy violins on Amazon or Ebay, because it is necessary to try out an instrument before buying it.
 Beware the dreaded VSO (Violin Shaped Object): these brightly painted toys, usually sold online, are impossible to tune and lack the construction required for good tone production.

-## Recitals

-* Recitals are important to the development and motivation of students, so all are expected to attend and perform in all studio recitals (about 2 each year) if possible.

 ## Practice Requirements

-* All students should practice every day.
+* All students must practice every day.
 * Beginners should start with 10 min of daily practice, and add time as needed.
 * A general rule of thumb: You should be practicing every day at least as long as your lesson is.

 ## Ending Lessons

-* If you decide to discontinue lessons, please let me know as soon as you are able.
-A month's notice is greatly appreciated.
-* I may decide to discontinue lessons if a problem persists after I have brought it to your attention, such as lateness, absences, or missed payment.
+* Please notify me in writing (text or email) before the 15th of the month before you decide to discontinue lessons.
+If you notify me after the 15th, you agree to pay for a total of four lessons in the following month, which you may attend as usual.